prototypefund/iconet-Foundation-funkwhale/docs/users/radios.rst

 To start listening to a radio:

 - Navigate to ``https://your-instance/library/radios`` or click "Browse Library" and select "Radios" along the top of the screen
-- Find the radio you want to listen to and click on "Start radio"
+- Find the radio you want to listen to and click on "Play radio"
 - Your queue will be populated with the **currently playing** song and the **next song on the radio**

 To stop listening to a radio: